 - Olive Oil - One tablespoon of olive oil or use low-fat cooking spray to save even more calories.
 Vegetable oil can also be used if that's all you have.

-- Seasoning - sea salt, black pepper, garlic powder, and smoked paprika.
+- Seasonings - sea salt, black pepper, garlic powder, and smoked paprika.

 Learn how to make roast potatoes in an air fryer by following these easy steps!